 The uninvited “guest” to my birthday party had arrived.
 I didn’t know it at the time, but that “guest” was here to stay.

 It seems ironic that cancer slithered into my mother’s life, and therefore into mine, on my birthday.
 I have often thought about this, irrationally concluding cancer was trying to make some kind of statement to me back then, and I just didn’t hear it.
 Maybe it was an omen, and I missed it.

 Of course, such thoughts are ridiculous, but cancer creates conditions in the mind making it ripe for ridiculous thoughts to formulate and grow.
 Just ask anyone you know who has been diagnosed with cancer.
 They will undoubtedly agree, cancer messes with the mind, at least some of the time.

 Cancer cannot plot against us.
 I did not have a crystal ball allowing me to look into my future.
 And even if I had, would I have wanted to look?
-Would I have wanted to know what was in store for me a few years down the road?
+Would I have wanted to know what was in store for me a couple years down the road?
 Probably not.

 Another thing that sticks in my mind about that particular birthday, is hearing my mother say, “Nancy, I’m so sorry you will have to remember this every year on your birthday from now on.”